pixelhandler/jQuery-MenuTree-Plugin/README.md

 * Developed using jquery version 1.4

-* Status : very much a beta plugin, yet to be used on a production server
+* Status : Still a beta plugin, yet to be used on a production server, UL and OL works good with aninmation on and DD works good with animation off.

 * Blog post for MenuTree plugin on my blog...
 [Blog](http://rant.cc/SC2 )

-* Demo of the plugin behavior...
+* Demo of the plugin behavior showing both unorderd list and definition list...
 [Demo](http://rant.cc/z9V)

 How to build a menu tree that is expandable with jQuery
 -----------------------------